dotnet/docs/docs/csharp/programming-guide/statements-expressions-operators/overloadable-operators.md

 > [!NOTE]
 > The comparison operators, if overloaded, must be overloaded in pairs; that is, if `==` is overloaded, `!=` must also be overloaded.
 The reverse is also true, where overloading `!=` requires an overload for `==`.
 The same is true for comparison operators `<` and `>` and for `<=` and `>=`.

-For the information about how to overload an operator, see the [operator](../../language-reference/keywords/operator.md) keyword article.
+For information about how to overload an operator, see the [operator](../../language-reference/keywords/operator.md) keyword article.

 ## See also